-Essays earning a score of 4 inadequately analyze how Fridman develops his argument.
+Essays earning a score of 4 inadequately analyze how Barry uses rhetorical strategies to characterize scientific research.
 The prose generally conveys the student's ideas but may suggest immature control of writing.

-3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in analyzing how Fridman develops his argument.
+3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in analyzing the strategies Barry uses to characterize scientific research.
 The essays may show less control of writing.

-^{}For the purposes of scoring, analysis refers to identifying features of a text and explaining how the author uses these to achieve a particular effect or purpose.
+For the purposes of scoring, analysis refers to identifying features of a text and explaining how the author uses these to achieve a particular effect or purpose.